cfsengineering/CEASIOMpy/CONTRIBUTING.md

 #### Learn Python

-If your are new to Python we recommend some material that could help you (you can also find many other ressources online):
+If you are new to Python we recommend some material that could help you (you can also find many other resources online):

 - Website with Python tutorials: